puigmontella/puigmontella.github.io/Mandalay.md

 ![kitchen_1](/assets/img/Mandalay/kitchen_1.jpg "kitchen_1")

 <p align="justify">I tackled the design and wood cutting while my partner took charge of the polishing and painting.
 The design was simple, built as a rectangular structure from wooden studs.
 Then, we used plywood for the cabinet doors and compartments, and added three drawers.
 These were the first drawers I had  ever made from scratch, and though there's always room for improvement, I was very satisfied with how they turned out.
 Finally, we put everything together and secured this huge piece of furniture to the van's chassis.
-We also placed a beautiful black sink and got a bit fancy by using tiles for the kitchen wall.
 As for the water system, it's pretty straightforward: water gets pumped from the tank and stored in an accumulator to provide the right water flow when we turn on the faucet.
 </p>